What is Patricia Arquette's Net Worth and Salary?

 In 1987, Patricia appeared in the films "A Nightmare on Elm Street 3: Dream Warriors" and "Pretty Smart" as well as the TV movie "Daddy."
 She soon appeared in the films "Time Out" (1988), "Far North" (1988), and "Uncle Buck" (1989) and the made-for-television movie "The Edge" (1989).
 Arquette guest-starred on "Thirtysomething," "The Outsiders," and "Tales from the Crypt" in 1990 and starred in the Sean Penn-directed "The Indian Runner" in 1991.
 In 1992, she co-starred with Reese Witherspoon in "Wildflower," which was directed by Diane Keaton, and earned a CableACE Award for Best Lead Actress in a Mini-Series.
 Patricia received critical acclaim for her performance in 1993's "True Romance," and in 1994, she appeared in the films "Holy Matrimony" and "Ed Wood" and the TV movie "Betrayed by Love."
 She co-starred with Ben Stiller and Téa Leoni in 1996's "Flirting with Disaster" and played an atheist suffering from stigmata in the 1999 supernatural horror movie "Stigmata."

 Arquette played Adam Sandler's love interest in "Little Nicky" (2000) and lent her voice to the animated film "Lady and the Tramp II: Scamp's Adventure" (2001).
 In 2003, she portrayed adult film star Linda Lovelace in "Deeper than Deep" and played Kissin' Kate Barlow in Disney's "Holes."
 In 2005, Patricia began starring as Allison DuBois on "Medium," appearing in 130 episodes over seven seasons and directing the episodes "A Person of Interest" and "The First Bite is the Deepest."
 After "Medium" ended in 2011, Arquette appeared in the films "Girl in Progress" (2012), "A Glimpse Inside the Mind of Charles Swan III" (2012), "Vijay and I" (2013), and "Electric Slide" (2013) and began a 10-episode stint on HBO's "Boardwalk Empire."
 In 2014, she earned rave reviews for her performance in Richard Linklater's "Boyhood," which was filmed over a period of 12 years.
 That year, she also guest-starred on "CSI: Crime Scene Investigation" as Avery Ryan and went on to play the role in all 31 episodes of "CSI: Cyber."
 In 2018, Patricia played Joyce "Tilly" Mitchell on the Showtime limited series "Escape at Dannemora," and she followed her award-winning performance with Hulu's "The Act," which earned her an Emmy.
 In 2019, she voiced Harmony's Mom in "Toy Story 4," which grossed $1.073 billion at the box office, and she produced and starred in "Otherhood."
-Arquette appeared in the 2020 documentary "You Cannot Kill David Arquette," and she is set to star in the Apple TV+ series "Severance."
+Arquette appeared in the 2020 documentary "You Cannot Kill David Arquette," and the Apple TV+ series "Severance."

 Personal Life